Mean-Payoff Pushdown Games: Mean-Payoff Pushdown Games

 {\bf Weighted pushdown games (WPGs).} A \emph{weighted pushdown game (WPG)} $\wpg=\atuple{\wps,(Q_1,Q_2)}$ consists of a WPS $\wps$ and a partition $(Q_1,Q_2)$ of the state space $Q$ of $\wps$ into player-1 states $Q_1$ and player-2 states $Q_2$.
 A WPG defines an infinite-state game graph $(\ov{V},\ov{E})$ with partition $(\ov{V}_1,\ov{V}_2)$ of the vertex set $\ov{V}$, where $\ov{V}$ is the set of configurations of $\wps$, and $\ov{V}_1 = \Set{(\alpha, q) \in \ov{V} \mid q\in Q_1}$, $\ov{V}_2 = \Set{(\alpha, q) \in \ov{V} \mid q\in Q_2}$ and $\ov{E}$ is obtained from the transitions of $\wps$.
 The \emph{initial vertex} is the configuration $(\bot,q_0)$.

 {\em Plays and strategies.} A \emph{play} on $\wpg$ (or equivalently on the infinite-state game graph) is played in the following way: a pebble (or token) is placed on the initial vertex; and in every round, if the pebble is currently on player-$1$ vertex (a vertex in $\ov{V}_1$), then he chooses an edge to follow, and moves the pebble accordingly; and if the current vertex is a player-2 vertex, he does likewise.
 The process goes on forever and generates an infinite \emph{play} (an infinite path $\pi$ in the infinite graph of the game).
 A \emph{strategy} for player~1 is a recipe to extend plays; formally, a strategy for player~1 is a function $\tau : \ov{V}^* \times \ov{V}_1 \to \ov{V}$ such that for all $w \in \ov{V}^*$ and $v \in \ov{V}_1$ we have $(v,\tau(w \cdot v)) \in \ov{E}$.
-Equivalently a strategy for player~1 given a history of configurations (i.e., the sequence of configurations of the finite prefix of a play) ending in a player-1 state, chooses the successor configuration according to the transition of $\wps$.
+Equivalently a strategy for player~1 given a history of configurations (i.e., the sequence of configurations of the finite prefix of a play) ending in a player-1 state, chooses the successor configuration according to the transitions of $\wps$.
 A play $\pi = v_1 v_2 \dots$ is \emph{consistent} with a strategy $\tau$ if for every $v_i \in \ov{V}_1$ we have $v_{i+1} = \tau(v_1 v_2 \dots v_i)$, i.e., the play is possible according to the strategy $\tau$.
 The definition of player-2 strategies is analogous.
 Informally a strategy can be viewed as a transducer that takes as input the sequence of transitions, and outputs the transitions to be taken.
-A strategy is \emph{finite-memory} if there is a finite-state transducer to implement the strategy.
+A strategy is called a \emph{finite-memory strategy} if there is a finite-state transducer to implement the strategy.
+Formally, a finite path in a WPG $\wpg$ with WPS $\wps$ starts in the initial configuration and is a finite sequence of transitions in $\wps$, and a finite-memory strategy is a finite-state transducer that has the set of transitions as both the input and the output alphabet.
+Thus given a finite sequence of transitions, the strategy as the transducer outputs the next transition to be played.

 {\em Winning strategies.} We will consider mean-payoff objectives, as already defined in the previous section.
 A player-1 strategy $\tau$ is a \emph{winning strategy} if for every play $\pi$ consistent with $\tau$ we have $\LimInfAvg(\pi) \geq 0$ (resp. $\LimInfAvg(\pi) > 0, \LimSupAvg(\pi) \geq 0, \LimSupAvg(\pi) > 0$).
 In other words, a winning strategy for player~1 ensures the mean-payoff objective against all strategies of player~2.
 We are interested in the question of existence of a winning strategy, and the existence of a finite-memory winning strategy for player~1 in WPGs with mean-payoff objectives.